We study solvers with variable pitch

-In this example we will see how the choice of solver affects the computation of the Foucault pendulum trajectory from a mathematical model.
-We will demonstrate the performance of DP5 and Tsit5 (ode45
+In this example, we will analyze how the choice of a solver affects the calculation of the trajectory of the Foucault pendulum using a mathematical model.
+We will demonstrate the work of the solvers DP5 and Tsit5 (ode45), Rodas4 (ode15s), BS3 (ode23) and Trapezoid (ode23t).
+The names of similar solvers adopted in Simulink are given in parentheses.

 The solution of the problem will be given in the form of differential equations having the features of a rigid system.
-For such systems, explicit integration methods (which use data from pairs of neighbouring points to find the derivative) are not well suited.
-An incomparably better result is usually obtained by implicit methods, which find the solution to the SLAE from the data of a few neighbouring points from the desired one.
-The definition of rigid systems is rather vague, but one common feature of their behaviour is that they can require a very small integration step, without which the computation is unstable (e.g., the result goes to infinity).
+Explicit integration methods (using data from pairs of neighboring points to find the derivative) are poorly suited for such systems.
+An incomparably better result is usually given by implicit methods that find a solution based on the data of several neighboring points from the desired one.
+The definition of rigid systems is rather vague, but there is one common feature of their behavior – they may require a very small integration step, without which calculations are unstable (for example, the result goes to infinity).

-Rigidity is often inherent in systems of equations consisting of two components whose state changes at different rates: very fast and very slow.
+Rigidity is often inherent in systems of equations consisting of two components, the state of which changes at different rates: very fast and very slow.

-The Foucault pendulum model is an example of a rigid system.
-The pendulum oscillates every few seconds (fast changing component), but it is also affected by the rotation of the Earth (slow changing component), with a periodicity of days, years, etc. The motion of the pendulum is dictated by inertia and the earth's gravitation.
-And the plane in which the oscillations occur, rotates synchronously with the daily rotation of the Earth.
+Foucault's pendulum model is an example of a rigid system.
+The pendulum oscillates once every few seconds (* a rapidly changing component*), but it is also affected by the rotation of the Earth (* a slowly changing component*), the frequency of which is calculated in days, years, etc. The movement of the pendulum is dictated by inertia and gravity.
+And the plane in which the oscillations occur rotates synchronously with the daily rotation of the Earth.

-We will specify the model through two differential equations that describe the motion of the weight at the end of the pendulum in the x-y plane (top view).
-We will evaluate the performance of different solvers by studying the law of conservation of total energy of the system.
+Let's define the model through two differential equations that describe the motion of the load at the end of the pendulum in the x-y plane (top view).
+We will evaluate the work of different solvers by studying the law of conservation of the total energy of the system.

-where $\Omega$ is the angular velocity of the Earth's rotation around its axis, $\lambda$ is the geographic latitude, $g$ is the acceleration of free fall, $x$ and $y$ are the coordinates of the centre of mass of the weight at the end of the pendulum.
+where – the angular velocity of the Earth's rotation around the axis, – geographical latitude, – acceleration of free fall, and – coordinates of the center of mass of the load at the end of the pendulum.

 Pkg.add(["Measures", "Serialization"])